Uncovering Competency Gaps in Large Language Models and Their Benchmarks

 Fraction of the SAE dictionary untested by each benchmark.
 Single benchmarks leave huge portions of the concept space unmeasured.

-Next: you might hope that combining several benchmarks into a "diverse suite" would fill those holes.
-Often it doesn't — the benchmarks end up overlapping heavily in what they test, not just how much.
+Next: you might hope that combining several benchmarks into a diverse suite would fill those holes.
+Often it doesn't; the benchmarks end up overlapping heavily in what they test, not just how much.

 And finally, inside any single benchmark, the same right-skewed dominance we saw across the full suite repeats.
 Each benchmark's headline score is driven by a small handful of high-activation concepts:

-Per-benchmark coverage distributions are all right-skewed — each benchmark's score is dominated by a small set of high-activation concepts.
+Per-benchmark coverage distributions are all right-skewed.
+Each benchmark's score is dominated by a small set of high-activation concepts.

 BenchmarkIDMissing concept the benchmark probably should test

 The same pipeline, now scoring $\chi_{\text{model}}^{(c)}$, turns into a per-concept report card for the model.
-Llama's per-concept performance distribution is wide: the model is near-perfect on some concepts and close to zero on others.
+R1-Distill's per-concept performance distribution is wide (median 0.433): the model is near-perfect on some concepts and close to zero on others.

-Llama's per-concept performance across all ten benchmarks.
+R1-Distill's per-concept performance across all ten benchmarks.
 Wide variance, with a clear mass of near-zero concepts that the aggregate accuracy completely hides.

 RankIDConcept

-Finally, the "wide performance spread" we saw at the suite level isn't just an artifact of averaging across benchmarks — inside each individual benchmark, per-concept accuracy fans out just as widely:
+Finally, the "wide performance spread" we saw at the suite level isn't just an artifact of averaging across benchmarks; inside each individual benchmark, per-concept accuracy fans out just as widely:

 Per-benchmark performance distributions.
 The headline accuracy for each benchmark is a weighted average over this spread.